High-speed rail in the United States

 The California High-Speed Rail Authority is working on the California High-Speed Rail project, connecting San Francisco and Los Angeles.
-Construction is underway on sections traversing the Central Valley, though not a single mile of track has been laid.
-The Central Valley section of the California High-Speed Rail, between Merced and Bakersfield, will have a maximum speed of 220 mph and is planned to begin passenger service by 2030.
+The Central Valley section, between Merced and Bakersfield, will have a maximum speed of 220 mph and is planned to begin passenger service by 2030.

 List of high-speed intercity trains in the United States

-All trains are operated by Amtrak, with the exception of Brightline Florida.
+All trains are operated by Amtrak, with the exception of Brightline.
 Trains with top speeds of 90 mph are also included.